pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 end
 ```

 Note the `index_name` and `document_type` calls.
-I prefer to have an index_name
+(I prefer to have an index_name
-with the name of my application and document type named after my model.

-To set up the document type we need to specify to Elastic Search how we would
-like it to index our data.
+with the name of my application and document type named after my model.)
+To set up the document type we need to specify to ES how we want to index our data.

 ```ruby
 settings index: { number_of_shards: 1 } do